 The sun-faded Streets ice-cream placards and hard candy might be gone, but Tess Robens, owner of this rollicking cocktail bar in Summer Hill, has kept a few vestiges of the building’s history intact.

-The Robens’ retained many of the original features – including the bar’s high, pressed-tin ceilings, an elaborate fireplace and stained-glass windows at the front – but also added their own touches.
+The shop’s original signage still adorns the outside awning and vintage-styled bar stools hark back to the milk bars of yesteryear.
+Other original features have been retained – including the bar’s high, pressed-tin ceilings, an elaborate fireplace and stained-glass windows at the front.

 But these days it’s all about cocktails rather than good old-fashioned milkshakes.
 You’ll find locally inspired drinks, like the Summer Hill Express (Cognac, coffee liqueur, espresso, and house-made vanilla and fig syrup) alongside tweaked classics including the Rye Tai (Buckleys Rye Whiskey, Dry Curacao, lime, orgeat).

 To eat, there's a wide-ranging menu of snacks and large dishes that’ll have you covered for a comforting meal if you’re settling in for dinner.
 There’s a slight lean towards Southeast Asian and Japanese flavours, but you can just as easily grab a bowl of wild mushroom gnocchi or an eye-fillet steak and sides if you're that way inclined.